 Flourishing natural areas and parks are indispensable to people's health, prosperity, cultural traditions, and enjoyment.
-They also play a critical role in combating the climate and extinction crises.

-Unfortunately, 1 million acres of nature are being lost to development in the US each year.
-One million species are at risk of extinction worldwide.
-In the last 40 years, wildlife populations have declined by 60 percent because of habitat loss, climate change, and other environmental factors.
-All but one of the US's endangered species are vulnerable to climate change, according to a recent scientific study.

-It is clear that we need to do more to combat the unprecedented threats ahead, including moving beyond historic conservation models to a more inclusive approach that promotes frontline and Indigenous leadership.
+They also play a critical role in combating the climate and extinction crisis.
+With 1 million acres of nature being lost to development in the US each year, and 1 million species at risk of extinction worldwide, it is clear that we need to do more to combat the unprecedented threats ahead, including moving beyond historic conservation models to a more inclusive approach that promotes frontline and Indigenous leadership.

 There is still hope, but we must act now, and we must be bold.
 We know that to combat the climate crisis, we have to quickly decarbonize our economy and draw down significant amounts of carbon pollution from the atmosphere.
 Conserving public lands can both decrease existing carbon pollution (by sequestering carbon) and help decarbonize our economy (by keeping all fossil fuels on public lands in the ground).
-Studies have shown that with smart land conservation and management practices, we could offset up to 21 percent of US greenhouse gas emissions and preserve much-needed habitat for increasingly imperiled wildlife.
+Through smart land conservation and management practices alone, we could offset 21 percent of US greenhouse gas emissions.
+This would also help preserve much-needed habitat for increasingly imperiled wildlife.